Bo-Lennart/pp5-content-platform/README.md

 - Sign in / Sign up

 - For users who are already members of the Dagoy comunity, they can simply sign in to their profile by clicking on the navbar "sign in".

-    - For new users, who wish to take part of all features, such as bookmarking posts, liking posts and most of all, make content themselves..
+- For new users, who wish to take part of all features, such as bookmarking posts, liking posts, and most of all, creating content themselves..
 They can create a new user on the "sign up" navlink.
 - Components:
 - SignInForm.js
 - SignUpForm.js

 ![Sign up and sign in](src/assets/readme_screenshots/sign_in_up.png)